 - The Skarsta desk is also available in an electric model.
 However, it’s quite a bit more expensive.
 For this reason, I chose to purchase the crank model instead.

-- It's really heavy.
-Won't tip over easily.
+- Heavy-duty construction.
+Doesn’t tip over easily.
 Roughly 75 pounds for the larger version.

-- It has a large work surface.
+- Large work surface.
 Can hold multiple sewing machines.

-- White color with white top or white base with faux wood top.
+- White color with a white top or white base with faux wood top.

-- Another plus?
-It's available at IKEA so you can order online for home delivery (for a fee).
-Or order online for in-store pick-up (free).
+- Available at IKEA so you can order online for home delivery (for a fee), or order online for in-store pick-up (free).